31 amazing things to do in Sri Lanka, the pearl of the Indian Ocean

 Where to stay in Yala National Park | Search and book Yala National Park accommodation here

-If Yala National Park is the place to spot Leopards in the wild, then Udawalawe National Park is definitely the place to spot elephants.
+If Yala National Park is the place to spot Leopards in the wild, then Udawalawe National Park is definitely the place to visit in Sri Lanka to spot elephants.
 In fact, during our early morning safari, we spotted well over 15 elephants including a number of impossibly cute bubs.

 Sprawling across the southern lowlands, nestled near the towering Horton Plains, Udawalawe is one of the most popular parks in Sri Lanka.
 Although the park's landscape is fairly monotonous, it provides the best viewing opportunities for elephants and other fauna.
 It’s also possible to spot buffalo, monkeys, deer, crocodiles and leopards (although the latter is extremely rare).